alekras/mqtt_client/README.md

 ok
 11> callback function: {{"Test",1},0,0,0,<<"Test Message Payload.">>}
 ```
-Callback function arqument is a tuple of three elements.
+Callback function arqument is a tuple of five elements.
 First element is topic description from which message is arrived.
 Second element is QoS of the message.
 Third element marks message as duplicated.
 Fourth element marks message as retained.
 Fifth element is message payload itself.
 ```erlang repl